hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/301_066_nanjunda_rao.md

 him at Kiel.
 From thence I go back to England.
 Possibly I will return to India this winter.

-What I objected to in the design for the *Prabuddha Bhârata* was not only its tawdriness, but the crowding in of a number of figures without any purpose.
+What I objected to in the design for the *Prabuddha Bhārata* was not only its tawdriness, but the crowding in of a number of figures without any purpose.
 A design should be simple, symbolical, and condensed.
 I will try to make a design for *Prabuddha* *Bharata* in London and send